xuanshenbo/xuanshenbo.github.com/_posts/2015-06-11-k-means-clustering-algorithm.md

 1. Euclidean distance is used as a metric and variance is used as a measure of cluster scatter (Can not apply for categorical attributes).
 2. The number of clusters $k$ is an input parameter: an inappropriate choice of $k$ may yield poor results.
-3. Convergence to a local minimum may produce wrong results.3.
-Convergence to a local minimum may produce wrong results.3.
-Convergence to a local minimum may produce wrong results.
+3. Convergence to a local minimum may produce wrong results

 **Advantages:** K-means is fast.